KGB Museum Riga: The Corner House & its dark history

 The KGB Museum Riga, also known as the Corner House, in Riga, Latvia

-After the Fall of the Soviet Union, the Latvian State Police took over the building in 1991.
+Following the Fall of the Soviet Union, the Latvian State Police assumed control of the building in 1991.
 They stayed there until the summer of 2008.
 At this time, it was decided that the Corner House should finally find some peace.
 So, while its past will haunt its walls and prison cells forever, the decision was to create a museum on its premises.

 On the occasion of Riga’s nomination as the Capital of Culture in 2014, the building found a new usage.
-Since 2015, the former KGB building has belonged to the Museum of Occupation of Latvia and presents the dark history of the KGB in Latvia.
+Since 2015, the former KGB building has been owned by the Museum of Occupation of Latvia and showcases the dark history of the KGB in Latvia.
 Despite the renovation of its facade, the building’s future is uncertain.
-On the KGB tour I joined, the guide mentioned that the building was in really bad condition and it might collapse in the near future.
+On the KGB tour I joined, the guide mentioned that the building was in extremely poor condition and might collapse in the near future.

 Will this be a relief for some of the locals?
-According to the tour guide, so many people suffered in its rooms, so they won’t probably miss it.
-More than thirty years after the restoration of Latvia’s independence, some people are still scared of walking close to it.
+According to the tour guide, so many people suffered in its rooms, so they probably won’t miss it.
+More than thirty years after Latvia regained its independence, some people are still wary of walking near it.

 Entering the KGB Museum in Riga